 The gardens of the cottage

-Higher up, a few stone steps are crossed, perennials and roses run along the wall of the cottage where a grape vine stretches.
+Higher up, a few stone steps are crossed, perennials and roses run along the wall of the Maison du Village where a Muscat of Hamburg trellis stretches..
 A hundred-year-old almond tree, oleanders and lavenders frame the summer dining room of the house.
 Separated by a small wall of laurels, the small gardens continue grassed up to a gravelly courtyard where opuntia aciculata (prickly pears) gild themselves in the sun in the company of invading fig trees.

 The gardens of the cottage won the first prize of the Aude gardens .